nicolefabia/RearAware-Chrome/README.md

 - Inference runs client-side using [onnxruntime-web](https://github.com/microsoft/onnxruntime), using the WebGPU execution provider when available.
 - A content script captures webcam frames from the call's video element, runs detection, and overlays a censor sticker positioned and scaled to match the detected region — including correcting for Meet's mirrored self-view.

+**Dedicated to Wolfe Shah 🩶**

+⚠️ Early beta ⚠️ This is a hobby project, not a polished product.
+Detection isn't perfect: it may occasionally miss a butt, or censor something that isn't one.
+Expect bugs, and expect it to get better over time!